 How likely an employee would refer someone is a reflection on how satisfied this person is at their job.
 If they’re unhappy with their job, you can bet they don’t have much good to say to their friends about the company.

 Another poll by Gallup found that employees who get the opportunity to continually develop are twice as likely to say they will spend their career with their company.
 Find out if your workers have a clear understanding of what lies ahead of them.
 If their answers are negative, you’ll need to start offering developmental opportunities to prevent people from quitting in rapid succession.

 Employees need to balance work and their personal life in order to be productive and engaged.
 If employees are feeling lopsided, then that’s a red flag that signals burnout is right around the corner.

 Bad communication, lack of transparency, feeling unvalued — these can all be uncovered by asking this question.
 Responses to this ultra-insightful of engagement questions will inform you if your employees feel like they’re there to stay or if there are underlying issues that are driving them to look elsewhere for work.

 06. Do you feel valued at work?

 Our research has revealed that only 21% of employees feel strongly valued at work.
 Use this question to gauge how valued workers in your organization are feeling.

 07. How frequently do you receive recognition from your manager?

 Find out how the leadership team is doing with recognizing their employees.
 If the majority of workers have said they’ve gone more than two weeks without recognition, there’s a good chance morale is dropping.
 And that can lead to disengagement, loss of productivity, and attrition.

-08. The last time you accomplished a big project, did you recieve any recognition?
+08. The last time you accomplished a big project, did you receive any recognition?